onsah/markdown-cv/index.md

 `2015`
 Science Project competition, Honor award, Genius Olympiads, Oswego, USA

+## Education

+`2017-2021`
+__Bilkent University__
+- __Computer Science__
+- __Full Scholarship__

+`2006-2016`
+__Bilim ve Sanat Merkezi__

+Bilim ve Sanat Merkezi is a special foundation by the Turkey government which focuses on education of gifted children.
+In early years students start with general concepts like scientific learning then they assigned to more specialized areas like physics or math.

 ## TextBooks
 The textbooks that I read in my free time:
 - Modern Compiler Construction in ML (Currently Reading)